[Much of my site will be useless to you if you've got the images turned off!]

 From that academy he graduated with honor in 1836, and was assigned to military duty in the regular army.
 His service was in Florida, during the Seminole War.
 Having served the years required of West Point graduates, he tendered his resignation, desiring to return to the peaceful walks of life in 1840.

 His rank was that of Major.
-The government accepted his resignation, and he turned over to Indicates a West Point graduate and gives his Class.W.
+The government accepted his resignation, and he turned over to Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.W.
 T. Sherman, afterwards General Sherman, all government authority and property with which he was clothed or was possessed.

 As a private citizen he pursued the even tenor of his way to 1849, when he came to California.
 He located near the foothills in Vallejo township and established an attractive home.
 In 1853 Maj.
 Mock was elected justice of the peace of that township.
 A few years later he was elected county surveyor.
 It was the compass of Mr. Mock that established the boundary between Sonoma and Marin counties, from the San Antonio laguna to the head of the Estero Americano.b